 Ginza (literally "silver seat") was named after the silver coin mint that was established there during the Edo period.
 It has become the gold (or rather, silver) standard of modernization after being rebuilt following the 1872 fire that destroyed most of the area, and today Ginza still exudes luxuriousness.

 This Tokyo district is the picture of extravagance, where men in power suits and posh women dressed to the nines strut and shop along streets lined with boutiques and international luxury brands.
+It's no surprise that some of the best restaurants in Tokyo call this fancy neighborhood home.
 When you have sufficiently shopped around and explored Ginza, check out the many bars and restaurants in Ginza, some of which are Michelin-starred!

 Wondering where to eat in Ginza?
 This Ginza Food Guide covers Michelin-starred restaurants in Ginza along with other delicious eateries, restaurants, and bars.
 If you're up early, check out the best spots for breakfast in Ginza, too!